sciwyw/trigger_analysis_new/cpp_analysis_script/README.md

 #### Default
 - only analyze time window = 20ns (add or edit in the .cpp file)
 #### Draw
+Edit the python script first to meet the .csv file and run number.
 `python draw_bandwidth.py`